 In the afternoon, we catch the car ferry Baldur from Stykkishólmur to Brjánslækur in the West Fjords.
 On the 2.5 hour journey over Breiðafjörður Bay, we pass the island of Flatey, which is inhabited only during the summer.
 If the weather is nice, you enjoy a magnificent view of the bay's countless islands as well as Snæfellsjökull glacier.
 We will stay two nights in the area of Patreksfjörður.

-During todays excursion we see spectacular fjord landscapes while travelling to Siglufjörður, Iceland's northernmost town and known as the herring capital of the North Atlantic.
+Enjoy breakfast in the beautiful surrounding of the botanical garden in Akureyri.
+During today's excursion we see spectacular fjord landscapes while travelling to Siglufjörður, Iceland's northernmost town and known as the herring capital of the North Atlantic.
 Siglufjörður is located on the mountainous Tröllaskagi Peninsula.
-On the way we pass small fishing villages and stop at a deserted valley that even most Icelanders have not seen.
-Included is a visit to the Herring Museum and also a whale watching and sea angling boat tour.
-2nd night in Akureyri.
+On the way, we pass small fishing villages and stop at a deserted valley that even most Icelanders have not seen.
+Included is a visit to the Herring Era Museum in Siglufjörður.
+It is Iceland’s largest maritime museum and the only Icelandic museum who has won the European Museum Award.
+A chance to taste the herring along with Brennivín, Icelandic schnapps.
+Enjoy an afternoon whale watching and sea angling boat tour in Eyjafjörður, before returning to Akureyri for 2nd overnight.

 Arrangements end with your transfer by coach back to Keflavik Airport.